 Otso: If you love bears, this one’s for you — it’s a Finnish name that means “bear.”

 Ottó: This super-cute name is the Icelandic form of Otto, which is a Scandinavian name on its own as well.

 Reijo: Interestingly, this is the Finnish version of the name Gregory.

-Rikard: This is the Scandinavian form of Richard, and almost sounds like a certain first officer on Star Trek: The Next Generation.
+Rikard: This is the Scandinavian form of Richard and almost sounds like a combination of the names of a certain captain and first officer on Star Trek: The Next Generation.